USS Theodore Roosevelt (CVN 71) Arrives in Guam

 |0

-This work, USS Theodore Roosevelt (CVN 71) Arrives in Guam [Image 5 of 5], by CPO Matthew White, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Theodore Roosevelt (CVN 71) Arrives in Guam, by CPO Matthew White, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT